frontity/docs/docs/deployment/deploy-on-heroku.md

 # Deploy Frontity on Heroku

-To be able to deploy with now you need to have a Heroku account.
+To be able to deploy to Heroku you need to have a Heroku account.
 You can [signup here](https://signup.heroku.com/).

 You will also need to install the [Heroku CLI](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up)

 > The Heroku CLI requires Git, the popular version control system.
 If you don’t already have Git installed, complete the following before proceeding: [Git installation](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) & [First-time Git setup](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)

 Once you have an account and the Heroku CLI installed you have to login from the terminal

 ```text
 > heroku login